Kinetica-jl/Kinetica.jl/docs/src/getting-started.md

 In order to perform a CRN exploration, an exploration method must be chosen.
 Kinetica currently provides two: [`DirectExplore`](@ref) and [`IterativeExplore`](@ref).
 For now we will use the former, as it is simpler.

-[`DirectExplore`](@ref) explores all chemical reactions within a given radius of the starting reactants, irrespective of whether or not they will occur within a later kinetic simulation under the selected environmental conditions.
+[`DirectExplore`](@ref) explores all chemical reactions within a given radius of the starting reactants, irrespective of whether they will occur within a later kinetic simulation under the selected environmental conditions.
 This method is best suited to small CRNs under kinetically slow conditions, where few reactions are possible and complete sampling of all available reactions is easy.

-Reactions are sampled using [CDE](https://github.com/HabershonLab/cde), an external code for graph-droven sampling of reactions that is included with Kinetica.jl.
+Reactions are sampled using [CDE](https://github.com/HabershonLab/cde), an external code for graph-driven sampling of reactions that is included with Kinetica.jl.
 CDE has its own parameters which must be set, but these are usually very similar for most CRN explorations.
 As such, a directory of template inputs must be provided for CDE to function.
 We provide such a template directory with this documentation, which can be used to run this tutorial.
 If you have cloned this documentation's repository, as suggested at the start of this tutorial, these files are in `KineticaDocs.jl/examples/cde_template`.

 Once this is done, the exploration parameters can be set up as follows: